ganeshnair298-collab/QRCode-GUI-Generator/README.md

 + Pyzbar for reading QRCode

 # Caution
-Use Python Version 3.12 or below because of library compability issue
+Use Python Version 3.12 or below because of library compatibility issue